 Frequently Asked Questions

 The Nursery serves both nursing cats with litters and orphaned kittens up to eight weeks old.
-This kittens usually come to us through Animal Care Centers of New York City (ACC) and from the public throughout the five boroughs.
-Our Nursery has the capacity, both on-site and in foster, to safely house and care for up to 1,600 kittens during a full feline breeding season (April through October).
+These kittens usually come to us through Animal Care Centers of New York City (ACC) and from the public throughout the five boroughs.
+The Nursery has a particular focus on kittens with greater medical needs, helping them through the most vulnerable stage of their lives, until they are old enough and healthy enough for adoption.

 Most kittens that come to us require frequent visits to the Nursery for recheck appointments due to medical needs and will stay with foster caregivers until they are adopted.
 The time commitment varies based on the kitten’s age, but the average foster period for kittens is between two to eight weeks.
 If this sounds like right fit for you, learn more about how to apply to foster with us!